5ucur/polyfield/README.md

 # polyfield

-A simple custom database implementation in Python, supporting multiple columns per entry
+A simple custom database implementation in Python, supporting multiple columns per entry.
+A work in progress.